hoangttrang/fss_dbt/README.md

 - profiles.yml : This is the place where dbt materializes the objects with the models and transformations defined in your project.
-- dbt_project.yml : where you initialize your project and how should they define your schema given productions
+- dbt_project.yml : where you initialize your project and how should they define your schema given productions.
-- packages.yml : a library that already have predefine macro that you can use for testing
+- packages.yml : a library that already have predefine macro that you can use for testing.

 ### DBT setup- initialize a project
 1. Create requirement.txt
-Create a folder for your DBT project.
-Inside that folder, create a file named `requirements.txt` and add the following contents:
+- Create a folder for your DBT project.
+- Inside that folder, create a file named `requirements.txt`
+- Add the following contents to the file:

 ```text
 dbt-core==1.3.0